David Mawutor

-David Gordon Mawutor (born 12 April 1992) is a Ghanaian-born Tajikistani professional footballer who played for Malaysia Super League club Negeri Sembilan.
-He predominantly plays as a central midfielder and at times play as a defensive.
+David Gordon Mawutor (born 12 April 1992) is a Ghanaian professional footballer who plays as a midfielder for Khujand.
+He predominantly plays as a central midfielder and at times plays as a defensive.

+Career

 Early career

 Mawutor was born in Accra on 12 April 1992 and played for Thyword FC and YF Juventus SC 2.division in Ghana before moving to Tajikistan to start his professional career in 2012.

 Ravshan Kulob

 Mawutor initially joined Tajik League side Ravshan Kulob on loan for the 2012 season, making the move permanent the following season.
 Mawutor made his AFC Cup debut for Ravshan Kulob in a 0–1 defeat against Al-Ramtha on 6 March 2013.
 In 2013, Mawutor went on trial with Neftchala as a striker.

 FC Istiklol

 In January 2014, Mawutor signed a one-year contract with FC Istiklol.

 During January 2015, Mawutor went on trial with RFNL side Yenisey Krasnoyarsk.

 Mawutor left Istiklol in 2015, rejoining the club during the summer of 2016, and was included in the clubs 2017 AFC Cup squad, making his debut against Dordoi Bishkek, scoring the first goal in Istiklol's 2–0 win.
 On 18 April 2017, David scored his second goal for FC Istiklol in their 3–1 victory over FC Alay in the 2017 AFC Cup.
 Mawutor featured for Istiklol in their 1–0 2017 AFC Cup Final defeat to Iraqi club Al-Quwa Al-Jawiya on 4 November 2017, with the only goal coming from Emad Mohsin.

 Towards the end of 2017, Mawutor began to attract interest from clubs in Europe.
-On 29 January 2018, Istiklol announced that Mawutor had left the club after they agreed to mutual terminate his contract four months early.
+On 29 January 2018, Istiklol announced that Mawutor had left the club after they agreed to mutually terminate his contract four months early.